-In addition to the botanical distinctions noted above, var. crassipes has certain horticultural differences that make it more useful in the garden than var. figo.
-Most valuable of these is that its flowers last for two to three days, instead of one, and are a good dark red.
-The plant itself tends to be of denser habit and has thicker leaves.
+Var. crassipes has horticultural advantages over var. figo.
+In particular, flowers last for two to three days instead of one, and are a good dark colour.
+The plant tends to be of denser habit, with thicker leaves (Grimshaw & Bayton 2009).

 Tree to 15m; branchlets tan to tawny; leaves with 10–13 pairs of lateral veins (Xia, Liu & Nooteboom 2008).

 Much more vigorous than the other somewhat shrubby varieties of M. figo, forming a straight main trunk.
 One in the Chinese Garden in central Portland was approximately 8 m tall in 2007 (S. Hogan pers. comm.).
 Its flowers are paler than the deep cream of var. figo and lack any reddish staining.
 Specimens are reported to have survived –20°C without damage in the United States (Hogan 2008), and it is hardier than M. figo in southern England (M. Robinson, pers. comm.
 2008).